a-zmuth/time-consensus-webapp/README.md

 ## How to Use the Simulation

-The application interface is divided into two main sections: the **Control Panel** on the left and the **Visualization Area** on the right.
+The application interface is divided into two main sections: the **Control Panel** on the left and the **Visualisation Area** on the right.

 ### Control Panel